 The Executive Committee

-The Executive Committee shall be composed of the Rector, Senior and Junior Wardens, Secretary, Treasurer, and a Member-at-large.
-The President of the ECW shall be an ex-officio member of this committee.
+The Executive Committee shall be composed of the Rector, Senior and Junior Wardens, Secretary, Treasurer, and a member-at-large.
+The President of the Parish’s ECW, if any, shall be an ex-officio member of this Committee.
 It shall meet at the request of one of its members.
 The Rector shall preside.
 The Executive Committee shall act in the absence of the Vestry and have the power to approve emergency expenditures up to $10,000.00.
-This committee shall make assignments to other committees.
+This Committee shall make assignments to other Committees.
 It shall report its actions at the next regular Vestry meeting.

 The Finance Committee

-The Finance Committee shall be composed of the Rector, the Senior and Junior Wardens, the Treasurer, and up to two (2) other members.
-The Treasurer shall be the Chairman of the committee.
-They shall oversee the Budget of the Parish and investment of funds and shall review the accounts of the Parish.
-They will make recommendations on the financial operations and prepare a Budget, which will be presented to the Vestry for approval annually.
+The Finance Committee shall be composed of the Rector, the Senior and Junior Wardens, the Treasurer, and up to two (2) other members-at-large.
+The Treasurer shall be the Chairman of the Committee.
+The Committee shall oversee the Budget of the Parish and investment of Parish funds and shall review the accounts of the Parish.
+The Committee will make recommendations on the financial operations and prepare a Budget, which will be presented to the Vestry for approval annually.

-The Finance Committee shall see that the Parish stays in compliance with the Church Pension Fund and that our Diocesan Pledge is paid in twelve monthly installments.
+The Finance Committee shall see that the Parish stays in compliance with the Church Pension Fund and that the Parish’s Diocesan Pledge is paid in twelve monthly installments.

 The Personnel Committee